jgarciapueyo/proto-reconstruction/docs/3_Visualization.md

 sudo apt install python3.10-dev
 ```

-# Part 1: Draw trajectory with pangolin
+# Step 1: Draw trajectory with pangolin
 We are going to create a function to draw the trajectory (inspired from [SLAM Book](https://github.com/gaoxiang12/slambook2)).
 This is going to be the first function in a different file, so we create the file `src/visualization/visualizer.cpp` with this function:
 ```c++
 #include "proto_recon/visualization/visualizer.h"